Generalizing Liquid Democracy to multi-agent delegation: A Voting Weight Measure and Equilibrium Analysis: Equilibrium Analysis

 \subsection{A stable Liquid Democracy model}

-In the proof of Theorem \ref{teo:nash}, we have utilized the continuity of the utility function, which is derived from the continuity of the voting measure $V^\eps$ with $\eps \in (0,1)$.
-Although the existence of equilibria using the voting measure $V$ is theoretically possible, proving their existence becomes technically challenging due to the non-continuity of $V$.
-However, we can demonstrate that employing the measure $V^\eps$ in a liquid democracy system guarantees the existence of equilibria, while ensuring that desirable properties such as the delegation property are maintained within a certain error margin that is dependent on the penalty parameter $\eps > 0$.
+As we mentioned before, we can demonstrate that employing the measure $V^\eps$ in a liquid democracy system guarantees the existence of equilibria, while ensuring that desirable properties are maintained within a certain error margin that depends on the penalty parameter $\eps > 0$.
 This observation is formalized in the following result.